Your details have been received

 Make a common decision among yourselves, parents and children, and decide on the place you want to visit and activities you want to experience, the things to do in Thailand you would wish for the family.
 Thailand Holiday Group can then help you with the rest – booking your accommodation choices like a beach resort with water slides or other water sports or cooking classes in the hotels, Muay Thai bouts, mountain adventures to see elephants, temples and more.
 Our staff can get you a good deal to make your family travel as fun as you wish.

 Thailand has many locations and sites and sights and activities suitable for children of all ages.
 Like any country, there are certain places, whether in cities or countrysides, that are not advised for children.
 It is up to you and your tour leader or guide to steer clear of these places.
+Most hotels and resorts offer at least one swimming pool, from an outdoor swimming pool, kids’ swimming pool to private plunge pools, infinity swimming pools – you can have many choices of swimming pools, tropical gardens and a fitness centre, and a private balcony.

 There is so very much for kids to do and enjoy in Thailand.
 There are museums, animal and wildlife parks and sanctuaries, cooking classes to learn about Thai cuisine and its national dish, the famous Pad Thai, Muay Thai bouts to watch.
 There are hill tribes to see, or other cultural images of Thailand like a floating village, a traditional fishing village, various sizes and forms and materials of the Buddha, national parks with elephants, tigers, other wildlife and colourful flowers.
 There are waterfalls of different heights, like the Erawan Falls.
 Then there are the islands and stunning coastlines in the south, with caves and jungles and mountains to trek, cool clear waters to snorkel and swim in, beach resorts to hang out and watch the sunset.